-- Nearly half (42%) said their symptoms worsened whilst waiting for treatment, while 45% reported their symptoms remained the same (no improvement). - The most common symptom experienced by people whilst waiting for mental health support was anxiety, experienced by 88%. - Over a third (34%) didn't feel able to leave their house.
+- Nearly half (42%) said their symptoms worsened whilst waiting for treatment, while 45% reported their symptoms remained the same (no improvement). - The most common symptom experienced by people whilst waiting for mental health was anxiety, experienced by 88%. - Over a third (34%) didn't feel able to leave their house. - A third (31%) of our survey participants experienced suicidal thoughts.